This is the 2nd post in a Step-by-Step Guide to Planning the Perfect Family Trip. Click here to start at Step 1.

 Despite how hard it can be to pick just one place from a long list of many, here’s the thing: you have to pick one!
 You can’t see it all right now.
 It’s going to take time – years, decades – to get all the way through your bucket list.
 So instead of trying to see as much as possible now, pick one place that you really want to visit and see it with your whole heart.
 Tell everyone of your plans so you’ll be held accountable.
 And once you conquer that first trip, promise yourself you’ll continue to make travel a priority.
 Anyone can say they want to travel more — the real question is…where are you going?

-Once you’ve narrowed down your top pick, keep pinning ideas (you can never have too many)!
-We’ll catch back up for step 3 soon!
+Once you’ve narrowed down your top pick, keep pinning ideas (you can never have too many) and move on to step 3!

 Check out the full step-by-step guide:

 Step 2 // How to Decide Where to Go on Your Next Family Trip

 Step 3 // How to Start Saving NOW for Travel

 Step 5 // How to Use Google Maps to Plan Your Trip